-This course focuses on developing a proposal for a scholarship project designed to positively influence processes or systems impacting health.
+This course focuses on developing a proposal for a scholarship project designed to positively influence processes, systems, communities, or policies impacting health.
 Students will identify theoretical underpinnings, analyze scientific evidence, and evaluate the literature applicable to the scholarship project.
 Students must successfully present the scholarship proposal.
-Students accrue 100 clinical hours related to the scholarship project.
+Students accrue 75 clinical hours related to the scholarship project.
 Competence Statement: Knows concepts of project design well enough to develop and successfully present a scholarship project proposal.
 Prerequisites: NURS 742